-Keep in mind, the deeply religious element in May — a month dedicated to Mary, the mother of Jesus.
-She was his witness, and together their healing work of love, tenderness and mercy is ours.
+Keep in mind, the profoundly religious element in May — a month dedicated to Mary, the mother of Jesus.
+She was his witness, and together with their healing work of love, tenderness, and mercy is ours.

 But seldom, do we consider Jesus as a “mother,” maybe a brother or a father?
 How might we describe the maternal aspect of Jesus?